 If you’re one of those who adopted the first couple of betas of Android 12, by now, you’d have either come to a loving or hating Material You on Google’s new mobile OS.
 Material You has been the standout feature in Android 12 as it not only lets you tweak wallpaper themes on your device but also lets you personalize Android by changing the color tone of UI elements and system settings.

-With the Android 12 Beta 3 that was released just a few hours ago, you now have full control over how Material You is applied on your Android device.
+With Android 12 Beta, you now have full control over how Material You is applied on your Android device.

 What can you customize on Material You?

-The Beta 3 build of Android 12 rolled out yesterday and with that comes a new ‘Wallpaper & style’ interface that lets you customize which system theme you may want to set from your wallpaper.
-Prior to this (on Beta 2), it was Android itself that chose the colors from your wallpaper and applied them to different system items.
+Android 12 has been in beta testing for a few months now and perhaps the biggest changes coming to the next version of Google’s mobile operating system is a new ‘Wallpaper & style’ interface that lets you customize which system theme you may want to set from your wallpaper.
+During the initial releases, it was Android itself that chose the colors from your wallpaper and applied them to different system items.

 In addition to custom Material You colors, you also get support for Themed icons.
 When you enable this feature, Android will apply custom icons for apps on your device based on the Material You color you chose earlier.
 Icons of most Google apps will now switch to your Material You color but app icons of third-party apps remain the same.
 It’ll be left to developers of these apps to enable “themed icons” for their apps.

-The new customizable Material You option is available as part of the Beta 3 build of Android 12.
+The new customizable Material You option is available as part of Android 12 which is currently in beta version 4.1.
 If you’ve already enrolled your compatible device on the Android 12 Beta program, then you just have to update it by going to Settings > System > System update and then tapping ‘Check for update’.

 Material You’s dynamic theming only works if you set a wallpaper that has different colors popping up.
-If your wallpaper is set to a solid color or an image that primarily boasts a single tone, Android will automatically apply the color palette that it thinks is right for your system, just like it used to on Android 12 beta 2.
+If your wallpaper is set to a solid color or an image that primarily boasts a single tone, Android will automatically apply the color palette that it thinks is right for your system.

 How to Get Dynamic Theme for Material You

-Once you have updated your device to Android 12 Beta 3, you’ll need to first apply a wallpaper with a bunch of colors on it.
+Once you have updated your device to the latest Android 12 Beta, you’ll need to first apply a wallpaper with a bunch of colors on it.
 For this, tap and hold on an empty area on your Home Screen and select the ‘Wallpaper & style’ option in the overflow menu that appears.

 Inside the ‘Wallpaper & style’ screen, tap on ‘Change wallpaper’.